The Oxford English Dictionary meaning:

 To my eye, nature is the finest work of art and the more i pay attention to its intricacies, I find endless inspiration for my own expression.
 It is interesting that the forms found in nature are always harmonious to the eye and a healthy dose of imitation leads to unforgettable designs that never tire.

 Thus is a simple, happy mood board with lots of light and smiles.
-I am not dwelling on world’s pain but am focusing on its beauty.

 An element in this page is the work of Van Gogh.
 His work is in almost every mood board that I have created in the last few years.
 Seeing his paintings in person, both in Amsterdam and in London, has been an unforgettable experience and, amongst the numerous intricacies in his work, I find special pleasure in the waves of energy that he recorded, the visual appeal and the innocent way in which he signed his works with a simple “Vincent”.